Bishibop/snapconnect/docs/architecture/system-architecture.md

 ### Access Control Patterns

 - **Friends Only**: Snaps visible only to sender/recipient
+- **Conversation Access**: Users can only see conversations they participate in
+- **Message Privacy**: Messages visible only to conversation participants
 - **Public Profiles**: Usernames searchable by all
 - **Friend Stories**: Stories visible to friends only
 - **Owner Only**: Profile edits, snap deletion